 However, all Rx and ADC linearity measurements needs to be able to measure low level of IMDs with a limited time duration of the signal.
 This means that at ADC level the noise with a limited number of samples must be below the linearity to measure.

+ADC SFDR measurement: noise spec

 In order to measure simultaneously 4 Rx and do their fft, maximum number of sample possible is 512 per Rx channel.
 In the other hand, the hardest linearity measurement possible with the BIST is ADC linearity measurement.
-This measurement uses 1 tone at -20dBv and H3 must be observed at levels as low as -96dBv as shown by the figure parbelow.
+This measurement uses 1 tone at -20dBv and H3 must be observed at levels as low as -96dBv as shown by the figure below.